 In light of the events at Grenfell Tower, we are seeking urgent advice from LFB on whether they intend to change their advice on high-rise safety.

 Residents are being reminded of London Fire Brigade’s advice to be prepared and to make sure the whole family knows what to do in a fire.

 The fire brigade updated their advice on 22 June 2017 on when to get out or to stay put in a tower block fire.

-Book a home fire safety visit.
 The fire brigade offer residents a free home fire safety check.
-If you would like to book, there are details on their website, or call 0800 028 4428.
+You can book a home fire safety visit online or call 0800 028 4428.